-The AGM will be held at the Queen Elizabeth Hall, Southbank Centre, Belvedere Road, London, SE1 8XX and can easily be reached by public transport.
+The AGM will be held at The Eastside Rooms, 2 Woodcock Street, Birmingham, B7 4BL and can easily be reached by public transport.
 A location map is below.

-Shareholders should check the latest UK Government guidelines on Covid-19 restrictions at the time of the AGM.
-Shareholders should also monitor the Company's website at www.hsbc.com/agm, as well as our stock exchange announcements, for the latest information on any restrictions or additional procedures that will be in place at the AGM or any changes to the current arrangements.
+Shareholders should monitor the Company's website at www.hsbc.com/agm, as well as our stock exchange announcements, for the latest information on any additional procedures that will be in place at the AGM or any changes to the current arrangements.

-Shareholders wishing to attend the AGM electronically should follow the instructions set out on pages 19 to 20 and in Appendix 8.
+Shareholders wishing to attend the AGM electronically should follow the instructions set out on pages 20 to 21 and in Appendix 10 on page 34.